hailsgav1/BactPrep_2026/README.md

   -G , --gubbins        any additional Gubbins arguments (please refer to Gubbins manual)

 arguments for coreGen module:
-  -g , --gff            path to input dir with gff (this can replace input assemblies dir in coreGen module Must be gff3 files)
+  -g , --gff            path to input dir with gff (this can replace input assemblies dir in coreGen module.
+Must be gff3 files)
-  -c , --core           define core gene definition by percentage for coreGen module (default=99) -k , --kingdom        specify the kingom of input assemlies for genome annotation (default=Bacteria) -R , --roary          any additional roary arguments (please refer to Roary manual)
+  -c , --core           define core gene definition by percentage for coreGen module (default=99) -k , --kingdom        specify the kingdom of input assemblies for genome annotation (default=Bacteria) -R , --roary          any additional roary arguments (please refer to Roary manual)

 arguments for all three fastGear modules (coreRecomb, panRecomb, geneRecomb):
-  --mcr_path            path to mcr runtime (need to install before use any of the fastGear module --fastgear_exe        path to the excutable of fastGear --fg , --fastgear_param
+  --mcr_path            path to mcr runtime (need to install before use any of the fastGear module) --fastgear_exe        path to the executable of fastGear --fg , --fastgear_param
                         path to fastGear params

 arguments for geneRecomb module:
   -n , --alignment      input alignment (either -n/-fl is required for geneRecomb module) -fl , --alnlist       input alignment list with path to gene alignments (either -n/-fl is required for geneRecomb module)

-Enjoy the program! :)`
+Enjoy the program! :)
 ```

 **Run**: `python start_analysis.py ALL(coreGen/wgsRecomb/panRecomb)`

 ## Output Files